trevorwg-dev/etherid/PROJECT_REPORT.md

-# EtherID Project Report
+# COMP4541 Project Report
-## COMP4541 - Blockchain Technology and Applications
+## EtherID - Decentralized DNS for Ethereum Wallets

 ### 1. Introduction
 EtherID is a decentralized application that implements a DNS-like system for Ethereum addresses.
 The project demonstrates practical applications of blockchain technology by solving the real-world problem of complex cryptocurrency addresses through human-readable domain names.